Bira/octopus-carnival/_drafts/wir-dscc-anakore.md

 paralytic bites.

 While on the move, the creatures subsist on plant roots, including certain poisonous species that help the formation of their venom.
-Rootless vegetation is spread around an area is a possible signt of anakore presence, though they're often intelligent enough to clean this up if they intend to stay in place for a while.
+Rootless vegetation spread around an area is a possible signt of anakore presence, though they're often intelligent enough to clean this up if they intend to stay in place for a while.